 - Rubber Gloves

-STEPS TO FOLLOW FOR THIS DIY Marbled Indigo Egg TOPIARY:
+STEPS TO FOLLOW FOR THIS DIY Marbled Easter Egg TOPIARY:

 Grab a stash of plastic Easter eggs and give them a coat of paint to make them white or cream.